-The number (percentage) of participants with local laboratory values recorded as meeting Grade 2 AE criteria or above as specified in the DAIDS AE Grading Table will be tabulated by treatment arm for follow-up time points.
+The number (percentage) of participants with local laboratory values recorded as meeting Grade 2 AE criteria or above as specified in the DAIDS AE Grading Table will be tabulated for follow-up time points.
 Reportable clinical laboratory abnormalities without an associated clinical diagnosis will also be included in the tabulation of AEs described above.

-7.7 Secondary Analyses
+7.8 Secondary Analyses